-- 4.32 As the Sherwood Forest ppSPA lies partly within Bassetlaw, there is potential for likely significant effects to arise.
+- 4.34 As the Sherwood Forest ppSPA lies partly within Bassetlaw, there is potential for likely significant effects on the site to arise as a result of increased recreation pressure from population growth.
 The Sherwood Forest ppSPA is similar to the TBH SPA, as it comprises a mosaic of plantation coniferous and broadleaved woodlands, open heathland and grassland habitats.
-The TBH SPA is particularly susceptible to recreational pressures because the qualifying bird species nest on the ground and are therefore vulnerable to disturbance, displacement and predation, for example associated with dog walking or the effects of cat predation from nearby residential development.
-The habitats are also susceptible to nutrient enrichment (e.g. through dog excretion) and direct disturbance resulting in degradation through erosion and trampling. - 4.33 Given the likely similar recreational appeal and nature of the sites, it is therefore reasonable to make comparisons between the TBH SPA and Sherwood Forest ppSPA in using a distance-based approach in determining the likelihood of recreational pressures resulting in significant effects.
-The TBH Delivery Framework suggests that at distances between 400m and 5 km, residential housing is likely to result in significant effects associated with recreation and other urban edge effects such as cat predation.
-Beyond this distance, larger developments (above 50 dwellings) between 5 and 7 km from the SPA need to be assessed and may be required to provide appropriate mitigation.
-These distances have been based on various research commissioned by Natural England which investigated people's recreational movements, behaviour and distance travelled to woodland and heathland sites.
-Importantly, the research indicates that beyond 7km the effect of recreational pressures on a heathland and woodland site are likely to be minimal.
-And this distance is reduced to 5km for smaller developments of below 50 dwellings.
-This provides useful context in assessing whether proposed housing locations specified within the Bassetlaw Local Plan will result in likely significant effects on the Sherwood Forest ppSPA as a result of recreation. - 4.34 In addition, in response to the previous SA and HRA, Natural England expressed concerns that Policy ST3: Bassetlaw Garden Village will increase recreational pressure at Clumber Park SSSI, which partly overlaps the ppSPA and could increase disturbance to woodlark and nightjar.
-The Garden Village is within 1km of the ppSPA and Clumber Park SSSI.
-The National Trust provided visitor data, which showed that a substantial proportion of their visitors (25%) come from the S81, S80 and DN22 postal districts, which cover most of Bassetlaw.
-The majority of other visits were from Sheffield, Doncaster and Nottingham postcodes, with 88% visitors coming from within an hour's drive.
+The TBH SPA is particularly susceptible to recreational pressures because the qualifying bird species nest on the ground and are therefore vulnerable to disturbance, displacement and predation, for example associated with dog walking.
+The habitats are also susceptible to nutrient enrichment (e.g. through dog excretion) and direct disturbance resulting in degradation through erosion and trampling. - 4.35 Given the likely similar recreational appeal and nature of the sites, it is therefore reasonable to make comparisons between the TBH SPA and Sherwood Forest ppSPA in using a distance-based approach in determining the likelihood of recreational pressures resulting in significant effects.
+The TBH Delivery Framework suggests that within 5km of the SPA, residential housing is likely to result in significant effects associated with recreation and other urban edge effects.
+Beyond this distance, larger developments (above 50 dwellings) between 5 and 7km from the SPA need to be assessed and may be required to provide appropriate mitigation.
+These distances have been based on various research commissioned by Natural England, which investigated people's recreational movements, behaviour and distance travelled to woodland and heathland sites.
+Importantly, the research indicates that beyond 7km the effect of recreational pressures on a heathland and woodland site are likely to be minimal, and that this distance is reduced to 5km for smaller developments of fewer than 50 dwellings.
+This provides useful context for assessing whether housing site allocations in the Bassetlaw Local Plan will result in likely significant effects on the Sherwood Forest ppSPA as a result of recreation. - 4.36 In addition, in response to the SA and HRA reports that were prepared for the Draft Local Plan (January 2020), Natural England expressed concerns that the Bassetlaw Garden Village (allocated in Policy ST4) will result in an increase in recreational pressure at Clumber Park SSSI, which partly overlaps the ppSPA, and could increase disturbance to woodlark and nightjar.
+The Garden Village site is within 1km of the ppSPA and Clumber Park SSSI.
+The National Trust provided visitor data for Clumber Park, which showed that a substantial proportion of their visitors (25%) come from the S81, S80 and DN22 postal districts, which cover most of Bassetlaw.
+The majority of other visits were from Sheffield,

+Doncaster and Nottingham postcodes, with 88% of visitors coming from within an hour's drive.